TL-B Language

 // ....

-• constructor name: transfer
+- constructor name:

-• constructor prefix code: #5fcc3d14
+- constructor prefix code:

-Notice, every constructor name immediately followed by an optional constructor tag, such as #_ or $10, which describes the bitstring used to encode (serialize) the constructor in question.
+Notice, every constructor name immediately followed by an optional constructor tag, such as #_

 // Explicit binary constructor tag